Logic of Hypotheses: from Zero to Full Knowledge in Neurosymbolic Integration

 \paragraph{Models.} To handle the image-based input, we extend all models with a standard CNN.
 This network consists of two convolutional layers, each using a kernel size of $3$ with padding $1$, followed by ReLU activations and max-pooling.
 The first convolutional layer has $32$ output channels, while the second has $64$.
 After feature extraction, the CNN flattens the output and passes it through a fully connected layer of size $128$, a dropout layer with probability $0.5$, and another fully connected layer of size $3$.
 The three outputs for each of the nine images composing a grid are then concatenated.

 For DLN, MLLP/CRS and our models, the outputs of the CNN for the nine images are to be considered as input ``propositions'', so their values are clipped between $0$ and $1$.
 The learning process is end-to-end, including the CNN component.
+Crucially, the CNN is not pretrained to recognize the digits, nor are its outputs predefined to represent anything specific.
 The hyperparameters (and their tuning) are as before, but we allow the CNN part to have a separate learning rate (in the range $10^{-5}$--$10^{-3}$).
 Moreover, for both MLLP/CRS and our model, we fix the number of layers to $2$ and distinguish the two cases of whether the last one is disjunctive (DNF) or conjunctive (CNF).
 This is not possible for DLN.

 We also implemented a neural baseline that follows a classical deep learning approach (NN).
 This model uses a CNN module as the one described earlier, but its outputs are not clipped, and their number is a hyperparameter in the range $3$-$32$ (instead of being fixed to $3$).
 This is because in this case the outputs of this part of the network may be better seen as embeddings rather than symbols.
 The concatenation of such vectors (for the nine images in a grid) is then fed to a multi-layer perceptron.